Naresuan: The elephant battle

 King Naresuan is known in Thailand for his 1593 elephant duel with Crown Prince Mingyi Swa.
 However, most other accounts of the era mention an elephant battle but not a formal duel.

 Ayutthaya chronicle narrative

-The elephant battle between Naresuan (right) and Mingyi Swa (left) during the Battle of Nong Sarai, as depicted on the seal of Suphan Buri Province.

 In November 1592, Nanda Bayin ordered his son to attack Ayutthaya again.
 Mingyi Swa, Natshinnaung the son of the viceroy of Taungoo, and the viceroy of Prome formed three divisions.
 Mingyi Swa went through Three Pagodas Pass while the other two divisions came via Mae Lamao.
 The chief of Chiang Mai sent a boat force.
 Naresuan had been planning to attack Cambodia because of its border incursions, but then adjusted to the Burmese threat.
 Naresuan marched towards Suphan Buri and encamped his armies at Nong Sarai near the Thakhoi River.
 Naresuan formed a battle plan which involved a retreat, allowing the Burmese to follow, and then attack the disordered advance with his main army.